Philosophy aims at the logical clarification of thoughts.

 - Prizes for our philosophy students.

-Here are some newspaper articles about studying philosophy:
+Here are some websites and articles about studying philosophy:

 - UK Guardian 2007 - "I think therefore I am."